 Growing Tomatoes in the Heat of Summer

-Avoid blossom drop during a hot, dry Southern Plains summer with these proven techniques
+Avoid blossom drop during a hot, dry summer with these proven techniques

 It’s the middle of summer.
 The tomato plants are lush and full.
-You harvested a great crop in June, but now the plants refuse to produce fruit.
+If you live in the Southern parts of North America, you harvested a great crop in June, but now the plants refuse to produce fruit.
 What went wrong?

-You’ll be relieved to know this problem is not due to faulty gardening practices on your part, but rather the high Southern Plains temperatures of midsummer.
+You’ll be relieved to know this problem is not due to faulty gardening practices on your part, but rather the high temperatures of midsummer.
 While tomatoes love warm temperatures, they don’t do particularly well in very high heat.
 When temperatures soar, tomatoes often drop their flowers.
-This typically occurs when daytime temperatures exceed 90°F and nighttime temperatures exceed 70°F for several days in a row, which pretty much describes a typical summer week in the Southern Plains.
+This typically occurs when daytime temperatures exceed 90°F and nighttime temperatures exceed 70°F for several days in a row, which pretty much describes a typical summer week in the South.
 What’s a gardener to do?

 Beat the heat with variety selection